Treat yourself to a boosting Fraxel Therapy session. Take the years off and reverse the signs of ageing!

 Immediately after treatment your skin will feel a little like sunburn with some swelling on the treated area which will feel tingly for some hours afterwards depending on the individual’s skin condition.
 This is the perfect opportunity to have some ‘quiet time’.
 A few days later the skin will feel rougher as the dead skin layers slough off.
 After 2 weeks, new skin will appear and high sun protection will be required (SPF50 minimum).
 After 4 weeks, your complexion will be rejuvenated.

 Products containing hyaluronic acid and Vitamin C are recommended for aftercare.
-We particularly like Aspect Dr Redless for its calming properties and we offer a full range of suitable products from the Aspect Dr range here in the clinic for you to purchase if you wish.
+We particularly like Aspect Dr Redless for its calming properties and we offer a full range of suitable products here in the clinic for you to purchase if you wish.

 Are there any side effects to having Fraxel Therapy?